To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

-- If your site is big search engine won’t crawl all the pages of your blog.
-An XML Sitemap will help search engine to crawl all the pages of your blog.
+- If your site is big, search engines won’t crawl all the pages.
+An XML sitemap will help search engines to crawl all the pages of your blog.

 - If your site is new, most probably your blog doesn’t have much external link profile.
 An XML sitemap helps to overcome this.

 - An XML sitemap will tell the search engine that you aren’t syndicating content.

 - An XML sitemap will tell Search Bot that your contents are unique and those are important to your readers.

 - An XML sitemap will tell search bot how often your content is updated.

 - If your blog has poor internal linking, an XML sitemap helps to overcome this limitation too.

 I think you already have understood the importance of creating an XML sitemap for your blog.

 How To Create An XML Sitemap?